 This study examined the relationship between other-blame and Emotional Intelligence.
 We hypothesized that those who tend to blame others for their misfortunes would have lower skills in perceiving, using, understanding, and managing emotions effectively.
 We correlated the four branches of the Mayer-Salovey-Caruso Emotional Intelligence Test (MSCEIT) with other-blame scores for two scorers.
 Only one of these eight correlations was statistically significant.
-For Scorer A, there was a significant netwire ocreation between other-blame and the ability to manage emotions.
+For Scorer A, there was a significant negative correlation between other-blame and the ability to manage emotions.

 The negative relationship between other-blame and the ability to manage emotions might be caused by an external locus of control for emotional events.
 In general, people with an external locus of control attribute outcomes to external factors such as other people (Rotter, 1954).
-More specifically, people with an external locus of control for their emotions might think that other people are responsible when they feel bad (e.g., they might think, 'You made me angry' rather than 'I am angry'), and that other people are also responsible for making them feel better (e.g., they might think, You must apologize or make up for it' rather than 'I must call mm syelf down').
+More specifically, people with an external locus of control for their emotions might think that other people are responsible when they feel bad (e.g., they might think, "You made me angry" rather than "I am angry"), and that other people are also responsible for making them feel better (e.g., they might think, "You must apologize or make up for it" rather than "I must calm myself down").
 If those same people have low skills at managing their own emotions, they might blame people for their undesired emotional experiences.
-In contrast, people with an internal locus of control for otheir emotions might blame themselves for their undesired emotional experiences.
-They might think that they are responsible for ceiling bad when bad things happen, and that they are responsible for continuing to feel bad afterwards.
+In contrast, people with an internal locus of control for they are responsible for continuing to feel bad afterwards.
 If people with internal locus of control for emotions also have high skill at managing emotions, they might take credit for feeling good.
-However, if those same people have low should be tested in future research.
+However, if those same people have low skill at managing their emotions, they might take credit in future research.

-The correlation between managing emotions and other-blame was significant for only one of the vos corres.
+The correlation between managing emotions and other-blame was significant for only one of the two scorers.
 This suggests that the scoring key is not as precise as it could be.
 Scoring the LEAS items for other-blame requires subjective judgment, and the current scoring key may not provide adequate guidance on how to resolve ambiguous responses.
-Because of this, the two scorers may have resolved ambiguous resolution of the different ways, resulting in significance for only one of the two scorers.
-Though inter-rater reliability was relatively high and is acceptable for research purposes, it would be possible to obtain higher values of inter-rate reliability.
+Because of this, the two scorers may have resolved ambiguous responses in slightly different ways, resulting in significance for only one of the two scorers.
+Though inter-rater reliability was relatively high and is acceptable for research purposes, it would be possible to obtain higher values of inter-rater reliability.